johnrlive/noderise/README.md

   Author of NodeRAIN for inspiring me - (http://noderain.it)

-  Restart forever with cron using @reoot - (http://www.hacksparrow.com/make-forever-reboot-proof-with-cron.html)
+  Restart forever with cron using @reboot - (http://www.hacksparrow.com/make-forever-reboot-proof-with-cron.html)